castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

 him to update his email address or change his password, and store those changes.

 This example uses a small console based program to illustrate.
-(Performing this behavior on DBIx::Class objects demonstrates how you can share a database layer between a command-line program and a web application, for example.)
+(Performing this behaviour on DBIx::Class objects demonstrates how you can share a database layer between a command-line program and a web application, for example.)

     my $username = prompt('x', 'Your username', 'Enter your username', '');